amielperez/ui-code-org-styles/README.md

-# Front-end structure, old school way
+# Multiple files concatenated and minified
 * Each JS is loaded via individual `<script>` tags
 * Each CSS is loaded via individual `<link>` tags
 * Development is done on separate files (which is good for teams)